GiladLeef/BitForces/README.md

 # BitForces - Wallet.dat Team-work Cracking
 This is a distributed team-work project for cracking lost-passwords wallet.dat files.
 We use Hashcat over the network.
-Sharing the profits equally.
+Sharing the cracked wallets profits equally.

 * If anyone got good wallets, DM me at https://t.me/GiladLeef